grab/engineering-blog/_posts/2019-03-20-beyond-retries-part-1.md

 *   __Per-endpoint__: This is the server's catch-all guard to guarantee that none of its endpoints become overloaded.
 If client limits are properly configured, this limit should never be reached.
 *   __Server-wide__: Finally, a limit on the number of requests a server can handle in total.
 This is important because even if endpoints can meet their limits individually, they are never completely isolated: the server will have some overhead and limited resources for processing any kind of request, opening and closing network connections etc.

-### Local vs global rate-limiting
+### Local vs Global Rate-limiting

 Another consideration is _local_ vs _global rate-limiting_.
 As we saw in the previous section, backend servers are usually pooled together for resiliency.
 A naive rate-limiting solution might be implemented at the individual server instance level.
 This sounds intuitive because the thresholds can be calculated exactly according to the instance's computing power, and it scales automatically as the number of instances increases.
 However, in a microservice architecture, this is rarely correct as the bottlenecks are unlikely to be so closely tied to individual instance hardware.

 More often, the capacity is reached when a downstream resource is exhausted, such as a database, a third-party service or another microservice.
 If the rate-limiting is only enforced at the instance level, when the service scales, the pressure on these resources will increase and quickly overload them.
 Local rate-limiting's effectiveness is limited.

 Global rate-limiting on the other hand monitors thresholds and enforces limits across the entire backend server pool.
-This is usually achieved through the use of a centralized rate-limiting service to make the decisions about whether or not requests should be allowed to go through.
+This is usually achieved through the use of a centralised rate-limiting service to make the decisions about whether or not requests should be allowed to go through.
 While this is much more desirable, implementing such a service is not without challenges.

-## Considerations when implementing rate-limiting
+## Considerations When Implementing Rate-limiting

 Care must be taken to ensure the rate-limiting service does not become a _single point of failure_.
 The system should still function when the rate-limiter itself is experiencing problems (perhaps by falling back to a local limiter).
 Since the rate-limiter must be in the request path, it should not add significant latency because any latency would be multiplied across every endpoint being monitored.
 Grab's own [Quotas service](https://engineering.grab.com/quotas-service) is an example of a global rate-limiter which addresses these concerns.